ALS Guidance

 The idea that many people have normal EMGs that later turn bad and show ALS is mostly an urban myth.

 The PALS that start with a clean EMG that turns bad have clear, objective neuromuscular symptoms on exam, and a history of cllnical progression —not only their own perceptions — and that's why they get a second EMG.
+And if they have high muscle tone that impairs their function, but a clean EMG, they may have PLS.

-If your clinical exam is decent and your EMG clean, you should move on.
+Otherwise, if your clinical exam is decent and your EMG clean, you should move on.
 If the findings suggest spine damage or arm/hand damage (usually due to repetitive motion injuries, like texting/working/gaming/sitting on your arms), physical therapy will be often be suggested, and you should follow up with that if you want to feel better.

 Past that, there isn't an answer for all the mild things, but if something is serious, we can see it.
 Anxiety and depression make every pain worse.
 Seek counseling if that is you.